spack/spack-tutorial/tutorial_configuration.rst

 ^^^^^^^^^^^^^^^^^

 The packages configuration file also controls when Spack will build against an externally installed package.
+Spack has a ``spack external find`` command that can automatically discover and register externally installed packages.
+This works for many common build dependencies, but it's also important to know how to do this manually for packages that Spack cannot yet detect.

 On these systems we have a pre-installed zlib.
+Let's tell Spack about this package and where it can be found:

 .. code-block:: yaml
+   :emphasize-lines: 9-11

    packages:
      all: